The ultimate guide to visiting the Lake Malawi National Park

 8. Beach barbecues: it’s an excellent way to enjoy the night with a Malawian style BBQ eating fish, chicken and duck served with rice and vegetables.

-9. Other activities: the trips or additional destinations/activities can be easily discussed with the guides.
+9. Other activities: The guides can easily discuss the trips or additional destinations/activities.

 Other places in Lake Malawi National Park

-Domwe island: it’s the biggest unpopulated island of the Lake (the circumference is 11 km) and features a combination of the island itself and African bush environments.
-It offers several hiking trails in the middle of the uncontaminated nature.
-There’s only a basic camp with a few safari tents, a tent site, a self-catering kitchen with a dining area and a bar, and a private beach.
+Domwe island: it’s the biggest unpopulated island on the Lake (the circumference is 11 km) and features a combination of the island itself and African bush environments.
+It offers several hiking trails in the middle of uncontaminated nature.
+There’s only a basic camp with a few safari tents, a tent site, a self-catering kitchen with a dining area, a bar, and a private beach.
 Click here for more information.

-Monkey Bay: it’s a small town well known to be one of the Lake Malawi’s main ports.
+Monkey Bay: it’s a small town well known to be one of Lake Malawi’s main ports.
 Monkey bay is where the famous Ilala ferry docks and begins its weekly ride up and down the Lake.
 Anyways, there are some sandy beaches and rocky headlands to explore.
-In this area, there are just a few lodges such as Monkey Bay Beach Lodge, Mufasa eco-lodge, Nkhudzi Beach Lodge (20 km south of Monkey bay) and Norman Carr Lodge (12 km south of Monkey bay and features beautiful beaches in the surroundings).
+There are just a few lodges in this area, such as Monkey Bay Beach Lodge, Mufasa eco-lodge, Nkhudzi Beach Lodge (20 km south of Monkey bay) and Norman Carr Lodge (12 km south of Monkey bay and features beautiful beaches in the surroundings).
 The lodges offer several activities such as hiking, boat tours, kayaking, scuba, snorkelling, and cultural tour in the villages (including traditional food and dances).